handtracking-io/yoha/README.md

 ## Technical Details

-YoHa was build from scratch.
+YoHa was built from scratch.
 It uses a custom neural network trained using a custom dataset.
 The backbone for the inference in the browser is currently <a target="blank" href="https://github.com/tensorflow/tfjs">TensorFlow.js</a>